Student Leadership Conference 2026

 A short break to refresh and connect with fellow participants. - 2:30 PM – 4:30 PM | Advisor Session: Best Practices & Peer Presentations

-A dedicated stream for faculty advisors, where they will share their experiences and best practices for supporting student-led social entrepreneurship projects.
+A dedicated stream for faculty advisors, where they will share their experiences and best practices for supporting student-led social innovation projects.
 Topics will include setting appropriate boundaries for student projects, providing resources and support, and fostering a culture of change-making within schools. - Student Session: Small Group Feedback & Reflection

 Students will break into small groups for peer-to-peer feedback.
 Each group will use a structured protocol to review and provide constructive input on each other’s project storyboards.
 This session aims to help students refine their narratives through collaborative feedback and support, guided by the protocols provided. - 4:30 PM – 5:00 PM | Closing Remarks & Next Steps